cosmos/ibc/spec/ics-001-ics-standard/README.md

 `category` - ICS category, one of the following:
 - `meta` - A standard about the ICS process
-- `ibc-core` - A standard about the inter-blockchain communication system core protocol.
+- `IBC/TAO` - A standard about an inter-blockchain communication system core transport, authentication, and ordering layer protocol.
-- `ibc-app` - A standard about the inter-blockchain communication system application layer.
+- `IBC/APP` - A standard about an inter-blockchain communication system application layer protocol.
-- `misc` - A standard about miscellaneous / auxiliary features, e.g. message signing

 `author` - ICS author(s) & contact information (in order of preference: email, GitHub handle, Twitter handle, other contact methods likely to elicit response).
            The first author is the primary "owner" of the ICS and is responsible for advancing it through the standardisation process.